ThomasHezard/RealTimeAudioProcessing-Step2OfflineCPP/README.md

 ## Introduction

-This project is the step 2 of the main project [Real-time audio processing on mobile platforms](https://gitlab.com/AudioScientist/real-time-audio-processing-on-mobile-platforms).
+This project is the step 2 of the main project [Real-time audio processing](https://github.com/ThomasHezard/RealTimeAudioProcessing).
 Please refer to the README of main project for more information.

 ---